HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image186.png)

+> !Note
+>
-Note: Manual setting of input values supports the input of multiple values which shall be spaced by English commas or English space
+> Manual setting of input values supports the input of multiple values which shall be spaced by English commas or English space

 #### RANGE